GitZHCODE/OV_zha_custom_viz/exts/zha.customdata.visualization/docs/README.md

-# Primvar Visualization Extension [zha.customdata.vizualization]
+# Primvar Visualization Extension [zha.customdata.visualization]

 A simple extension to visualize data saved on meshes.